 Three is one of the four largest mobile networks in the UK, and it’s on a path to offer the best 5G services in the country.
 Three is also the youngest mobile network operator in the UK.
 The network offers 5G coverage on all its plans and their unlimited data plans are without any restrictions like data caps or fair usage limitations.

 EE proposes two types of SIM only deals to choose from.
 The lower-cost alternatives are called Essential Plans and the ones with richer perks are named Smart Plans.
 All EE Smart Plans come with 5G data speeds.
-There are four Smart Plan options to choose from and although pricier, they also offer Swappable Benefits and some juicy add-ons free for the first six months of your contract.
+There a few Smart Plan options to choose from and although pricier, they also offer Swappable Benefits and some juicy add-ons free for the first six months of your contract.
 All price plans use EE’s 4G network, which is by far the fastest in the UK.
-EE Smart Plans also offer superfast 5G data speeds.
-They also include unlimited minutes and texts.
+EE Smart Plans also offer super-fast 5G data speeds.
+They also include unlimited UK minutes and texts.
 EE offers no flexibility on either type of contracts, locking you into a long term commitment starting from 12 months.

 While EE offers the fastest 4G internet speeds and the best coverage in the UK, Three closes the gap with 5G coverage on all their plans.
 At Half Cooked, we find what Three brings to the table more interesting in terms of extra perks & features and at a lower price point Three edges it when it comes to value.